How to care for your Bromeliad

 Your bromeliad prefers indirect bright light like from a sunny eastern window.
 Too little light and the plant will not produce new pups and flowers, but too much light will burn the leaves.

 Bromeliads are unique in that you water the center of the plant instead of the soil.
 Keep the center of the plant filled with water at all times – up to halfway.
 Every few weeks, empty any water, rinse and fill with fresh water.
 This helps prevent salt and mineral buildup.
-Only water the soil around once every month.
+Only water the soil when it is 100% dry.
 When watering the soil, water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.

 Bromeliads are similar to air plants in that they take in nutrients through their foliage.
 Use a foliar fertilizer spray on your bromeliad 1-2 times a month during spring and summer.
 You can use a foliar spray made for orchids or air plants.